openedx/edx-platform/openedx/features/survey_report/README.rst

 - ``extra_data``: Extra information that will be saved in the report, e.g., site_name, openedx-release.
 - ``state``: State of the async generating process.

-You can find in this directory some methods to manage survey reports, one command to generate the report, some queries to get the information from the database, and one method to send the report to Open edX API.
+You can find in this directory:
+- Some methods to manage survey reports.
+- One command to generate the report.
+- Some queries to get the information from the database.
+- One method to send the report to Open edX API.

-How to generate a report and send it
+How to Generate a Report and Send It
 -------------------------------------

-You can choose the endpoint to send the report to by setting ``SURVEY_REPORT_ENDPOINT``; by default, you will send the report to the Open edX organization to collaborate with the annual Open edX Impact Report.
+By setting ``SURVEY_REPORT_ENDPOINT``, you can choose to whom you would like to send the report; by default, you will send the report to the Open edX organization to collaborate with the annual Open edX Impact Report.
 You can see `Settings for Survey Report`_ for more information.

 ..
 TODO: Complete this part
     By the tutor plugin X